demispatti/cb-parallax/README.md

 #### Are there any known limitations?
 This is not really a limitation of functionality, but since the background image container wraps the body element, it usually resembles the viewport dimensions.
 This means, that on themes where the navigation bar is on the side, the sidebar covers a part of the viewport and thus also a part of the image (logic, but noteworthy).

-#### Can you help me?
-Yes.
-I have a look at the plugin's support page two or three times a month and I provide some basic support there.

 #### Are there any known issues?
 Besides the known limitations, no.

 ---
 ## Plugin Support
-If you need support or have a question, I check the WordPress plugin support section on [WordPress Plugin Repository](https://wordpress.org/support/plugin/cb-parallax/) once or twice a month.
+If you need support or have a question, I check the WordPress plugin support section on the [WordPress Plugin Repository](https://wordpress.org/support/plugin/cb-parallax/) once or twice a month.

 ---
 ## Bugs And Feature Requests